Greg Weisman: Early life and career

 Weisman is a former English composition and writing teacher.
 He received a bachelor's degree from Stanford University and a master's from USC.
 Between college and graduate school, he worked on staff in the editorial department of DC Comics, while also co-writing Captain Atom with Cary Bates.
-When he was 22 years old, he wrote a four-issue mini-series for DC Comics starring the superheroine Black Canary; the first issue of the series was penciled, but the project was ultimately shelved due to the character being used in writer/artist Mike Grell's high-profile Green Arrow: The Longbow Hunters series.
-Elements from the ill-fated project were later used for his DC Showcase: Green Arrow short film.
+In 1985, Weisman wrote a four-issue mini-series for DC Comics starring the superheroine Black Canary, which was cancelled due to the character being used in writer/artist Mike Grell's series Green Arrow: The Longbow Hunters.
+Elements from the project were later used for his DC Showcase: Green Arrow short film.
+Weisman is Jewish.

 Animation

 After graduate school, Weisman worked as a development executive at Disney.
 There, in conjunction with others, he pitched an early comedy-adventure version of the TV series Gargoyles to Disney CEO Michael Eisner.
-Eventually, the idea underwent a transformation from Weisman's initial conception as a largely comedic cartoon, to an episodic but sequential animated action-drama, and the series was produced for syndication.
-Though Gargoyles itself bears no on-air creator credit, Weisman describes himself on his website as "one of the creators" of the show.
-Aired as a syndicated show for 65 episodes, Gargoyles was later picked up for a further 13 episodes by ABC.
-Weisman was credited as a co-producer of Gargoyles from episode 6, and as a supervising producer for much of the show's second season, but he has disassociated himself from the third season (The Goliath Chronicles).
-Weisman is notable for the question and answer forum he participates in with Gargoyles fans online.
+Eventually, the idea was extensively reworked by Weisman, who brought in Michael Reaves to write the pilot five-parter.
+The series underwent a transformation from its initial conception as a comedy to an episodic but sequential animated action-drama, and the series was produced for syndication.
+Though Gargoyles bears no on-air creator credit, Weisman describes himself on his website as "one of the creators" of the show.
+Aired in syndication for 65 episodes, Gargoyles was later picked up for a further 13 episodes by ABC.
+Weisman was credited as a co-producer of Gargoyles from episode 6, and as a supervising producer for much of the show's second season, but has disassociated himself from the third season (The Goliath Chronicles), on which he received producer credit.
+Since 1997, Weisman has run an online website where he answers questions from fans, primarily pertaining to Gargoyles and Young Justice.

 Weisman's other television credits include overseeing the first season of Max Steel, the second season of W.I.T.C.H., and both seasons of The Spectacular Spider-Man and four of Young Justice.
 Weisman has written episodes for numerous animated series, including Men in Black: The Series, Roughnecks: Starship Troopers Chronicles, Bonkers, and Kim Possible.
-He also voice directs and voice acts on occasion; he played the role of Donald Menken on The Spectacular Spider-Man and Lucas "Snapper" Carr on Young Justice.
-Weisman was also executive producer on Star Wars Rebels, alongside Dave Filoni and Simon Kinberg, but left the series after the first season.
-In 2016, it was reported that he would return in the upcoming revival season of Young Justice, alongside Brandon Vietti; the new season, titled Young Justice: Outsiders, began streaming on DC Universe in January 2019.
+He also voice directs and voice acts on occasion; he played the role of Donald Menken on The Spectacular Spider-Man and Snapper Carr on Young Justice.
+Weisman was also co-executive producer on Star Wars Rebels, but left the series after the first season.
+In 2016, it was reported that he would return in the revival season of Young Justice, alongside Brandon Vietti; the new season, titled Young Justice: Outsiders, premiered in January 2019.